- Gateway High

 - Signature of supervisor

-Community Service outside the school: Please have the information on company / business letterhead
+Community Service: Please have the information on company / business letterhead.

 -